rodrigo-morais/rota-manager-client/readme.md

 ## Your approach

-Do not take our set up of the application as something you have to follow, feel free to restructure, refactor or change any of the approaches that we're using.
+Do not take our setup of the application as something you have to follow, feel free to restructure, refactor or change any of the approaches that we're using.
 We're always happy to see a different path that we can take and you know how to reason about it.